-If the defendant is found guilty of possession of over 5 pounds of marijuana, but less than 50 pounds, they will be charged with a 3rd Degree Felony offense which carries a maximum fine of 10,000.00 and prison sentencing guidelines which range from 2 to 10 years.
+If the defendant is found guilty of possession of over 5 pounds of marijuana, but less than 50 pounds, they will be charged with a 3rd Degree Felony offense, which carries a maximum fine of 10,000.00 and prison sentencing guidelines which range from 2 to 10 years.

 2ND DEGREE FELONY

-If you’re arrested by police and found to be in possession of over 50 pounds of marijuana, but less than 2000 pounds, you’ll be charged with a 2nd Degree Felony offense which carries a maximum fine of 10,000.00 with a potential jail term that range from 2 to 20 years in prison.
+If you’re arrested by police and found to be in possession of over 50 pounds of marijuana, but less than 2000 pounds, you’ll be charged with a 2nd Degree Felony offense which carries a maximum fine of 10,000.00 with a potential jail term that ranges from 2 to 20 years in prison.